I draw, mostly in charcoals. I paint, watercolor, and work at the art of pastels. Most of all, I paint and sculpt in clay.

 - You will see in the end this Giant Blue Dog turned out to be anatomically correct quite by accident.
 Notice the little blue dog hanging above the painting for inspiration.

-- Once the first coat of blue dried we added 2-3 more coats of blue paint.
-It's not that the painting really needs to be that dark blue, but because painting with a color that is so enjoyable it means you never want it to end!
+- Once the first coat of blue dried we added 2–3 more coats of blue paint.
+It's not that the painting really needs to be that dark blue, but because painting with a color that is so enjoyable means you never want it to end!
 So when we were just about out of blue paint, that was the sign that we had better wrap this up.

 - Now it was time for the eyes and nose.
 The eyes required several coats of white for the eyeballs since the background was coming through.
-Once the white held it's own and dried well she added the black circles for the eye pupils.
-Outlining the white of the eyes helped hide her imperfect white eye balls.
+Once the white held its own and dried well she added the black circles for the eye pupils.
+Outlining the white of the eyes helped hide her imperfect white eyeballs.
 She then added the triangle shape for the nose.
 I could have helped her paint blue with a smaller brush around the eyes but it was important to let her do this all on her own.

 - Lastly, it needed to be signed.
 We have been working for weeks on writing her name.
 And the final completed project brought a great deal of satisfaction.
-She is entering this painting in the county fair in 3 weeks.
+She is entering this painting at the county fair in 3 weeks.
 We will let you know how it does.